By Cat, 2019 and ongoing

 Initially, the bulk of the information on this page was from Lee Euler of Awakening From Alzheimer’s, via email.
 I’ve since added other items not from Lee; if the item doesn’t list a different source, it is from Lee’s email.

-The original post, Nutrition: Foods and Supplements, was getting too long, so I’ve broken it down into two separate posts: Foods and Supplements (this posting).
-I may also need to divide each of them again, as each is still too long.
+The original post, Nutrition: Foods and Supplements, was getting too long, so I’ve broken it down into separate posts (see list, below).

 - I’ve reorganized this list into categories, each in separate articles: 1.
-Nutrition: Supplements (this posting); divide it into 2 posts as A – I and J – Z. 2.
-Nutrition: Foods; 3.
-Diet & Lifestyle; 4.
-Symptoms & Causes; 5.
-Testing & Treatment; 6.
-Related Diseases/Disorders
+Nutrition: Supplements (this posting); 2.
+Nutrition: Worst and Best foods Lists; 3.
+Nutrition: Specific Foods, Herbs and Spices; 4.
+Diet & Lifestyle; 5.
+Symptoms & Causes; 6.
+Testing & Treatment; 7.
+Related Diseases/Disorders;

 - See also: Notes on Natural Health and Healing Menu